FrederikWarburg/latent_disagreement/README.md

 Contain the files, implementations and experiments conducted by the group Latent Disagreement during the 02456 Deep Learning course Fall 2018.

-The NALU and NAC framework can be found within the "models" folder, whereas all the experiments are gathering in the "experiments" folder.
+The NALU and NAC framework can be found within the "models" folder, whereas all the experiments are gathered in the "experiments" folder.
+The "main_results" folder contains a script including the main findings during the project.

 **Abstract**